pypa/setuptools-scm/docs/config.md

     provided to disable the normalization step done by `packaging.version.Version`.
-If this is used while `setuptools_scm` is integrated in a setuptools packaging process, the non-normalized version number will appear in all files (see `version_file`)note
+If this is used while `setuptools_scm` is integrated in a setuptools packaging process, the non-normalized version number will appear in all files (see `version_file` note).

     !!! note "normalization still applies to artifact filenames" Setuptools will still normalize it to create the final distribution, so as to stay compliant with the python packaging standards.

 ## environment variables

 `SETUPTOOLS_SCM_PRETEND_VERSION`
-:   its used as the primary source for the version number
+:   used as the primary source for the version number
     in which case it will be an unparsed string

     !!! warning "its strongly  recommended to use use distribution name specific pretend versions"

 `SETUPTOOLS_SCM_PRETEND_VERSION_FOR_${NORMALIZED_DIST_NAME}`
-:   its used as the primary source for the version number
+:   used as the primary source for the version number
     in which case it will be an unparsed string

-    the dist name normalization follows adapted PEP-503 semantics, with one or more of ".-_" being replaced by a single "_", and the name being upper-cased
+    the dist name normalization follows adapted PEP 503 semantics, with one or more of ".-_" being replaced by a single "_", and the name being upper-cased

     it takes precedence over ``SETUPTOOLS_SCM_PRETEND_VERSION``